Using Orbital Queries

 Click [Date and Time] download is ready.

-This will download the active live query results in a ZIP file.
+This will download the live query results in a ZIP file.

 More Info